XView

 When the process simulation is done you can navigate with the arrow keys through the cross sections after each process step.

-You can save the renderings high resolution images inside your working folder by selecting the "Save images" menu.
+You can save the renderings to high resolution images inside your working folder by selecting the "Save images" menu.
 The images have a better resolution than the preview images in the render window.

 The GDS File